-There were no changes in our internal control over financial reporting identified in connection with the evaluation required by Rules 13a-15(d) and 15d-15(d) of the Exchange Act that occurred during the three months ended April 30, 2017 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There were no changes in our internal control over financial reporting identified in connection with the evaluation required by Rules 13a-15(d) and 15d-15(d) of the Exchange Act that occurred during the three months ended October 31, 2017 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
 We are continuing to take steps to remediate the material weaknesses in our internal control over financial reporting as identified in the Prospectus.

-Limitations on the Effectiveness of Disclosure Controls and Procedures

-Our management, including our Chief Executive Officer and Chief Financial Officer, does not expect that our disclosure controls and procedures or internal control over financial reporting will prevent all errors and all fraud.
-A control system, no matter how well designed and implemented, can provide only reasonable, not absolute, assurance that the control system's objectives will be met.
+Limitations on the Effectiveness of Disclosure Controls and Procedures designed and implemented, can provide only reasonable, not absolute, assurance that the control system's objectives will be met.
 Further, the design of a control system must reflect the fact that there are resource constraints and the benefits of controls must be considered relative to their costs.
 Because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that all control issues within a company are detected.
 The inherent limitations include the realities that judgments in decision-making can be faulty and that breakdowns can occur because of simple errors or mistakes.
 Controls can also be circumvented by the individual acts of some persons, by collusion of two or more people, or by management override of the controls.
 Because of the inherent limitations in a cost-effective control system, misstatements due to error or fraud may occur and may not be detected.
 Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions or that the degree of compliance with the policies or procedures may deteriorate.